White-tailed Deer Warts

 A deer hunter never expects to see giant warts or tumor-like growths on a white-tailed deer, but they do occur.
 Over the years I’ve seen many of photos of both live and harvested deer with “tumors,” although I’ve never seen one while in the field.
 The technical term for these growths is cutaneous fibroma and it’s caused by a virus.
 From a deer management perspective, there is not much you can do to keep wild deer from getting fibroma.

-The take home message today is that warts occur naturally in white-tailed deer populations.
+The take home message on warts is that they do occur naturally in white-tailed deer across their range.
 Fibromasts can occur on any deer, healthy or otherwise.
-With that said, they occur rather rarely and there is nothing that can be done from a deer management standpoint.
-Deer are the only host for the virus, so fear not for yourself should you find yourself standing over an infected animal.
+With that said, these warts occur rather rarely and there is nothing that can be done from a deer management standpoint to manage against them.
+Deer are the only host for the virus, so fear not for yourself should you find yourself standing over an infected, wart-covered animal.

 I went hunting Saturday and killed a buck.
 While I was skinning him I noticed he had a tumor on his neck and beside it there was a black thing that looked like cancer.
 When I was cutting the meat, I found some more.
 Should I keep the meat or trash it?
 Is it safe to eat?